Evaluation of the absolute single-photon detection efficiency of HRPPD: Experimental setup

 \subsection{Beam spot imaging}

-We used an AmScope MD310C-BS bare sensor CMOS camera with a 5.12~mm x 3.84~mm sensor (2.5~$\mu$m pixels), installed at a location of the HRPPD window to air boundary, to verify a focused beam spot size.
-Obtained images for both the laser and the monochromator light sources are shown in Figure \ref{fig:4b}.
-As seen from this figure, beam diameter in both cases was about 1.0~mm (mostly defined by the fiber diameter of 600~$\mu$m), though the monochromator image looks like a "more smooth" disc.
-A beam spot of this size was indeed well within the 8~mm~x~8~mm active area of the Hamamatsu reference photodiode.
+We used an AmScope MD310C-BS bare sensor CMOS camera with a 5.12~mm x 3.84~mm sensor (2.5~$\mu$m pixels), installed at a location of the HRPPD window to air boundary, to verify the focused beam spot size.
+Images for both the laser and the monochromator light sources are shown in Figure \ref{fig:6}.
+As seen from this figure, beam diameter in both cases was about 1.0~mm (mostly defined by the fiber diameter of 600~$\mu$m), though the monochromator image appears more uniform.
+A beam spot of this size was well within the 8~mm~x~8~mm active area of the Hamamatsu reference photodiode.